OpenSourceEconomics/respy/doc/source/tutorial.rst

         respy.estimate(respy_obj)

-In an earlier `working paper  <https://www.minneapolisfed.org/research/staff-reports/the-solution-and-estimation-of-discrete-choice-dynamic-programming-models-by-simulation-and-interpolation-monte-carlo-evidence>`_, Keane (1994b) provide a full account of the choice distributions for all three specifications.
+In an earlier `working paper  <https://www.minneapolisfed.org/research/staff-reports/the-solution-and-estimation-of-discrete-choice-dynamic-programming-models-by-simulation-and-interpolation-monte-carlo-evidence>`_, Keane and Wolpin (1994b) provide a full account of the choice distributions for all three specifications.
 The results from the recomputation line up well with their reports.